awgeezrick/notes-snippets/git_notes.md

 * Forking is a GitHub convention (GitHub repo to GitHub repo)
 * Allows someone to make a copy of someone else’s repo to their own GitHub account

-### Fast Forward Merge
-  - Any time commit 'b' is merged into 'a' and you can get to 'a' backwards from 'b'
-  - The branch you are 'merging into' is an ancestor of a branch your 'merging from'

 ### Pull Requests
   1. Go to github, go to branch and click pull request for that branch, make determination as to what pull you are requesting (original non-forked repo or to one of your collaborators)